swiftlang/swift-evolution/proposals/nnnn-sendable-function-values.md

 }
 ```

-Because the declaration `takeAction` is isolated and itself serves as the binding of a value of type `@isolated`, that value has the same isolation as the declaration.
+Because the declaration `takeAction` is isolated and itself serves as the location of a value of type `@isolated`, any values stored there have the same isolation as the declaration.
 The rules about `@isolated` are as follows:

 - The isolation of a value of type `@isolated` matches the isolation of the declaration in which it resides.
 A value bound to an identifier is said to _reside_ in the context of that binding, otherwise, an expression producing a value resides in the context that evaluates the expression.
 - A function value with `@isolated` type is produced when a function is used as a first-class value and all of the following apply: